• Skip to primary navigation

 • Contact

-Indulge in the sweet and tangy flavors of summer with our delicious Jordbærkage - Danish Strawberry Tart recipe!
-This classic Danish pastry features a flaky, buttery crust, a layer of luscious vanilla cream, and a generous topping of fresh, juicy strawberries.
+This classic Jordbærkage - Danish Strawberry Tart features a buttery crust, a layer of luscious vanilla cream, and a generous topping of fresh, juicy strawberries for a light and sweet slice of spring.

 Ingredients and substitutions for Danish Strawberry Tart